Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can easily prevent this from happening by requiring a featured image for your posts before they can be published.

-That being said, let’s see how you can easily require a featured image for posts in WordPress.
+That being said, let’s see how you can easily require a featured image for posts on your WordPress site.

 How to Require Featured Images for Posts in WordPress

-Upon activation, you need to go to the Checklists » Settings page from the admin sidebar.
+Upon activation, head over to the Checklists » Settings page from the WordPress admin sidebar.

-Once you’re done, don’t forget to click on the ‘Save Changes’ button to store your settings.
+Once you are done, don’t forget to click on the ‘Save Changes’ button to store your settings.

-After that, you need to head over to the Checklists » Checklists page from the WordPress admin sidebar.
+After that, visit the Checklists » Checklists page from the WordPress admin dashboard.

 Optionally, you can also allow certain user roles to publish the post without a thumbnail.